OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/case_recorders.rst

         p.ioff()

-Because the creation of CSV files or printing detailed results to a console are common, OpenMDAO provides a `CSVPostProcessor` and `DumpCasePostProcessor`.
+Other common forms of postprocessing are writing data to an CSV file or printing detailed information about cases to a console.
+OpenMDAO contains convenience methods for doing both.

 .. testsetup:: simple_doe_caserecorder
   from openmdao.main.api import Assembly, Component